jvalcher/termfu/README.md

 termfu -c .termfu_01 -p .termfu_01_data
 ```

-- Switch between layouts with your `(l)ayouts` key binding.
+- Switch between layouts with your `(l)ayouts` key.
-- A window's data can be scrolled through by selecting it via its key binding and then using the arrow or `hjkl` keys.
+- A window's data can be scrolled through by selecting it with its key and then using the arrow or `hjkl` keys.
 <br><br>

 ## Configuration